 Mark Knopfler

-Knopfler was born in Glasgow, and raised in Blyth, near Newcastle.
+Knopfler was born in Glasgow, and was raised in Blyth, near Newcastle.
 After graduating from the University of Leeds and working for three years as a college lecturer, Knopfler co-founded Dire Straits with his younger brother, David Knopfler.
 The band recorded six albums, including Brothers in Arms (1985), one of the best-selling albums in history.
 After Dire Straits disbanded in 1995, Knopfler began a solo career, and has produced ten solo albums to date.
 He has composed and produced film scores for nine films, including Local Hero (1983), Cal (1984), The Princess Bride (1987), Wag the Dog (1997) and Altamira (2016).
 He has produced albums for Tina Turner, Bob Dylan, and Randy Newman.

 Described by Classic Rock as a virtuoso, Knopfler is a fingerstyle guitarist and was ranked 27th on Rolling Stone's list of the "100 Greatest Guitarists of All Time".
 With Dire Straits, Knopfler sold between 100 million and 120 million records.
 A four-time Grammy Award winner, Knopfler is the recipient of the Edison Award, the Steiger Award and the Ivor Novello Award, as well as holding three honorary doctorate degrees in music from universities in the United Kingdom.
 Knopfler was inducted into the Rock and Roll Hall of Fame as a member of Dire Straits in 2018.